webgpu/webgpufundamentals/webgpu/lessons/webgpu-vertex-buffers.md

 And with that we get shaded circles

-{{{example url="../webgpu-vertex-buffers-2-attributes.html"}}}
+{{{example url="../webgpu-vertex-buffers-per-vertex-colors.html"}}}

 We're using 32bit floating point values for colors.
-Each color has 3 values for a total of 12 bytes per color per vertex.
+Each `perVertexColor` has 3 values for a total of 12 bytes per color per vertex.
+Each `color` has 4 values for a total of 16 bytes per color per instance.

-We could optimize that by using 8bit values and telling WebGPU they should be normalized from 0 to 255 to 0.0 to 1.0
+We could optimize that by using 8bit values and telling WebGPU they should be normalized from 0 ↔ 255 to 0.0 ↔ 1.0

-Looking at the list of valid attribute formats there is no 3 value 8bit format but there is `'unorm8x4` so let's use that.
+Looking at the list of valid attribute formats there is no 3 value 8bit format but there is `'unorm8x4'` so let's use that.

 First let's change the code that generates the vertices to store colors as 8bit values that